-Neil Blomkamp has always been a director I’ve admired, famous for his smash-hit: ‘District 9’ in 2012, shortly then followed by his second film: ‘Elysium’ which split many sci-fi fans down the middle.
+Neil Blomkamp has always been a director I’ve admired, famous mostly for his smash-hit: ‘District 9’ in 2012, shortly then followed by his second film: ‘Elysium’ which split many sci-fi fans down the middle.
 He’s always managed to impress me through his incredible use of CGI and explosive action set pieces.
-However I’ve always found his stories to be very lack-luster, and this is where the main issue lies with his third film: ‘Chappie’.
+However, I’ve always found his narratives to be kind of lack-luster, and this is definitely where the main issue lies with his third film: ‘Chappie’.

 The story begins in the near future, as crime is patrolled by a mechanized police force.
 When one police droid: ‘Chappie’, is stolen and given new programming, he becomes the first robot with the ability to think and feel for himself.
 ‘Chappie’ then begins to explore and fully realize the chaotic world he has now become a part of.

 I find the initial idea very interesting, coming off as kind of a mixture between ‘Robocop’ and ‘Short Circuit’ and I think the film could’ve been very entertaining if they would’ve chose to explore these ideas of synthetic life vs. actual living consciousness.
 Unfortunately, the direction the film actually goes is far from it.
 As we see ‘Chappie’ enter the world of crime alongside an unlikable criminal gang, making the film less like an interesting sci-fi film and more along the lines of a straight crime thriller.
 Now with a less-likable protagonist.